mrezkys/readky/README.md

 ## About the Author

+Readky is Developed by [mrezkys](https://www.facebook.com/mrezkys12) The User Interface are designed by [mrezkys](https://dribbble.com/mrezkys)

+## About the Author

-Readky is created by [mrezkys](https://www.facebook.com/mrezkys12) and the user interface are designed by [mrezkys](https://www.facebook.com/mrezkys12)
+Readky is Developed by [mrezkys](https://www.facebook.com/mrezkys12) The User Interface are designed by [mrezkys](https://dribbble.com/mrezkys)

+## Thanks To
+Iconly, icons that i used on this project, created by [Piqo Design](https://www.figma.com/@piqodesign)

 ## Announcement